Cohomological Hall algebras and perverse coherent sheaves on toric Calabi-Yau 3-folds: Introduction

-The following result should be true in general, but we formulate it in the case of $X_{1,1}$.

-\begin{prp} Let $\zeta$ be a generic stability condition.
-Then there is an action of $\H_X$ on $H^*_{c,T}(\fM_\zeta,\varphi_{\tr W}\Q)^\vee$. \end{prp} The $\H_X$-action in Proposition \ref{prp:increase} is given by the ``raising operators".
-We expect the action of $\mathcal{SH}_X$ in Proposition~\ref{prp:increase} extends to its Drinfeld double $D(\mathcal{SH}_X)$ by adding the action of ``lowering operators".
-Furthermore, the action of the Drinfeld double factors through the shifted Yangian where it shifts the imaginary root.
+We state the following result for $X=X_{1,1}$, which is expected to hold for an arbitrary $X$ (see \cite[Proposition 4.1.1]{So}). \begin{prp} Let $\zeta$ be a generic stability condition.
+Then there is an action of $\H_X$ on $H^*_{c,T\times \C^*_{fr}}(\fM_\zeta,\varphi_{\tr W}\C)^\vee$. \end{prp} The $\H_X$-action in Proposition \ref{prp:increase} is given by the ``raising operators".
+We expect the action of the spherical subalgebra $\mathcal{SH}_X\subset \H_X$ in Proposition~\ref{prp:increase} extends to its Drinfeld double $D(\mathcal{SH}_X)$ by adding the action of ``lowering operators".
+Furthermore, the action of the Drinfeld double factors through the shifted Yangian with shifts of the imaginary roots.